 Steel

-Although stone and wood were the original building materials, when the industry discovered steel, suddenly it seemed like only the sky was the limit for commercial buildings.
+Although stone and wood were the original building materials, when the industry discovered steel, suddenly, it seemed like only the sky was the limit for commercial buildings.

-Whether you’re building a skyscraper or a shorter structure, you can benefit from steel’s natural strength and functionality.
+Whether building a skyscraper or a shorter structure, you can benefit from steel’s natural strength and functionality.

 For commercial buildings, you can leverage steel in many different ways.
 Some of our favorite applications include: